 leading science facility focused on applied and discovery research.
-It combines our cutting-edge technology to deepen our understanding of human performance.
+It combines our science expertise, external advisors and cutting-edge technology to deepen our understanding of human performance.

 By working in partnership with individuals and organisations committed to elite human performance - professional athletes, sports governing bodies, sports teams, extreme explorers - we will be able to improve our understanding of how the body and brain function and what can be done to drive improvements in human performance.